ashwindcruz/ashwindcruz.github.io/_posts/2018-07-30-gotcha-input-data-type.md

 I fed this value as an array directly into the _vgg19_ network, bypassing the use of a placeholder or variable.
 When I tried to restore the weights of the variables in the pre-trained _vgg19_ network, I was met with the following glaring error:
 > InvalidArgumentError: Expected to restore a tensor of type double, got a tensor of type float instead: tensor_name = vgg_19/conv1/conv1_1/biases

 And a lot more information that I won't copy here.
 Suffice it to say, the rest of the information was as unhelpful as this message.
 It took me a really long time to figure this out.
 Thanks to the message, I spent most of that time digging into the documenation for Savers and their restoring functionality.
-Eventually, with almost all other options exhausted, I tried resetting the input to _float32_ and the error disappeared.
+Eventually, with almost all other options exhausted, I accidentally reset the input to _float32_ and the error disappeared.

-Always check that your input data is of type _float32_.
+*Always check that your input data is of type _float32_.*

 If you tried _float16_, the error wouldn't be exactly the same but it would have a similar flavour:
 > InvalidArgumentError: Expected to restore a tensor of type half, got a tensor of type float instead: tensor_name = vgg_19/conv1/conv1_1/biases

 _int_ types would throw a different type of error earlier on, which is much more informative: